-I am a second-year PhD student in Government (Comparative Politics).
+I am a PhD student in Government (Comparative Politics).
 My research focuses on land politics and the role of local governments in Africa.
-Primarily, I am interested in the politics of land titling and land-based conflict at the local level, but I have also studied accountability and impeachments, elections, gender representation in local governments and the the politics of identity.
+Primarily, I am interested in the politics of land titling, redistribution and land-based conflict at the local level, but I have also studied accountability and impeachments, elections, gender representation in local governments and the politics of identity.
 Most of this work has been done in Kenya, where I wrote my masters dissertation looking at decentralisation in the context of historical land conflict.
 I have also studied land redistribution and conflict in Southern Africa and election violence in Liberia.

 Before all this: I was born and grew up in Toronto, where I did my BA at the University of Toronto in Peace and Conflict Studies.
 I then completed an MPhil in Politics (Comparative Government) at University College, Oxford.
 After, I worked at the British Institute in Eastern Africa (Nairobi) and Generations for Peace (Amman and Skopje) before coming to Cornell.
 I am also affiliated with the Strathmore Law School in Nairobi for my research.
 The Social Sciences and Humanities Research Council of Canada generously supports my research through a SSHRC Doctoral Fellowship.